feature-hub/feature-hub/docs/guides/writing-a-feature-app.md

    ```

 1. `featureServices` — An object of required Feature Services that are
-   [semver-compatible][semver] with the declared dependencies in the Feature App
+   semver-compatible with the declared dependencies in the Feature App
    definition:

    ```js